-This document defines the process for connecting registered Balancing Mechanism Units to the Balancing Mechanism, whether using the internet-based Wider Access API, or dedicated communication links from Trading Points and Control Points to The Company's Operational Wide Area Network (WAN).
-This document covers the physical means for the configuration of communication circuits together with the associated routing, protocol and security arrangements necessary for a Balancing Mechanism Unit to be integrated into the Balancing Mechanism.
+This document defines the National Grid ESO standard for connection of Units to the National Grid ESO Balancing Mechanism, whether using the internet-based Wider Access API, or dedicated communication links from Trading Points and Control Points to the National Grid ESO Operational Wide Area Network (WAN).
+The standards cover the physical means of implementing communication circuits and associated routing, protocol and security arrangements.

-Compliance with the communication requirements in this document is a condition of approval of requests for connections into The Company's Operational WAN.
-This includes EDL and EDT circuits to participants main sites and participants Disaster Recovery (DR) sites.
+Compliance with these communication standards is a condition of approval of requests for connections into the National Grid ESO Operational WAN.
+This includes EDL and EDT circuits to participant main sites and participant Disaster Recovery (DR) sites.